John Paye: Early life

 A 1983 graduate of Menlo School in Atherton, California, Paye lettered in baseball, basketball, and football.
 In his senior year, Menlo won the California Interscholastic Federation (CIF) Division II basketball championship.
-One of Paye's teammates was Eric Reveno, who played with Paye on the Stanford basketball team and is currently an assistant basketball coach at Oregon State.
+One of Paye's teammates was Eric Reveno, who played with Paye on the Stanford basketball team and is currently the coach at Brown University.

 College and professional career

-Paye continued as a starter in football and basketball at Stanford University in the Pac-10 Conference.
+Paye was a starter in football and basketball at Stanford University in the Pac-10 Conference.
 With All-American John Elway moving on to the NFL, Paye won the starting job at quarterback as a true freshman in 1983, and also started at point guard that year for the Cardinal basketball team; he was the last NCAA Division I athlete to start in both football and basketball as a freshman.

 In the 1984 football season, Paye shared time at quarterback with Fred Buckley, and became the starter for the 1985 and 1986 season.
 In 1986, he led Stanford to an 8–3 record and an invitation to the Gator Bowl against the Clemson Tigers.
 This was Stanford's first bowl appearance in eight years, but Paye was unable to play due to a shoulder injury.
 Backup Greg Ennis started instead, and Stanford lost a close game, 27–21.

 Paye was selected in the tenth round of the 1987 NFL draft by the San Francisco 49ers and stayed two seasons with the team, but saw no action in the regular season.